-Benjy and Blossom are two adorable little bunny rabbits that are the perfectly-sized pet for your 18 inch dolls.
+Benjy and Blossom, by Genniewren Designs, are two adorable little bunny rabbits that are the perfectly-sized pet for your 18 inch dolls.

 Made from 3mm short pile soft cuddle plush (the kind often used for baby toys), these cute little bunnies are so sweet, you just want to pick one up and hug him (or her!).

 The bunnies have different personalities: Benjy’s alert look is signified by his sticky-up ears, while Blossom is more relaxed with her ears down - she's just ready to snuggle up to your doll for a great big cuddle.